nus-cs2103-AY2122S2/ip/docs/README.md

 ## Listing all tasks: `list`

-Shows a list of all tasks in the address book.
+Shows a list of all tasks recorded by TaskJamie.

 Format : `list`